 Red Rock is a tiny town located in the state of Texas.
 With a population of 410 people and just one neighborhood, Red Rock is the 962nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Red Rock is generally considered to be a blue-collar town.
-64.84% of the Red Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Red Rock is a blue-collar town, with 64.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Red Rock is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Rock who work in office and administrative support (35.16%), sales jobs (0.00%), and personal care services (0.00%).

 In terms of college education, Red Rock ranks among the least educated cities in the nation, as only 3.18% of people over 25 have a bachelor's degree or advanced degree.